Vasileia-Apostolou/all_about_glam_blog/README.md

 - **View Post** -
 On the bottom left of every post there is a "View Post" button which opens the post in a seperate page and displays the full post when its clicked.
 The user who created that post has the option of editing or deleting the post.

+- **Blog Post** -
+Blog posts are displayed in the home page from olderst to newest.

 - **NavBar** -
 The navbar link vary depending on whether the user is logged in or not.
 If the user is logged in, the navbar will have Home, Profile, Create Post and Logout links.
 If the user is logged out, the navbar will have Home, Register and Login links.
+The navbar collapses to a hamburger menu when viewed in smaller screen sizes.

+- **Search** -
+The user can search a particular blog post by typing a word/words in the search bar.
+If there's any post that include the searched word/words, the post will appear in a seperate page below the search bar.
+If there's more than one post found, then all of them will display.
+If there are no results for that search then a text of "No Results Found" will display in a separate page.
+Example : If the user searches the word "makeup" all posts that include "makeup" in the title or content will appear.

+- **Footer** -
+The footer includes a small "About" paragraph and social media links.

 - **Flash Messages** -
 Based on the user interaction, flash messages are displayed at the top of the page rigth below the navbar.
 Flash messages let users know if their actions are successfully completed or failed.